Details of financial support package to assist farmers announced

 The intention is that the scheme will operate over 3 years (2022 to 2024 inclusive) with the first payments scheduled to take place in Quarter 4 2022 amounting to €2.25 million.

-The Minister for Agriculture, Food and the Marine Charlie McConalogue, today announced details of a financial package of €4.25 million to offset the additional costs on farmers, in the move to mandatory electronic identification of cattle from January 2022 onwards.
+The Minister for Agriculture, Food and the Marine Charlie McConalogue, this week announced details of a financial package of €4.25 million to offset the additional costs on farmers, in the move to mandatory electronic identification of cattle from January 2022 onwards.

 The Minister said: